Practice this case based on how you are assessed in your OSCEs, and use the relevant sections for general revision. 🤓

 Doctor Instruction:

-You are a Foundation Year 2 Doctor working in General Practice.
+You are a doctor working in family medicine.
 Your next patient is Clarissa Reynolds – a 28-year-old lady presenting with fatigue.
 Please take a history and perform an appropriate examination.

 Patient History: